007revad/Synology_CPU_temperature/README.md

 - For other CPUS [create an issue](https://github.com/007revad/Synology_CPU_temperature/issues) and I'll see if I can add support for it.

-If you schedule the script in Task Scheduler you should enable logging and set the log_directory in included syno_cpu_temp.config
+If you schedule the script in Task Scheduler you should enable logging and set the log_directory in included syno_cpu_temp.conf

 ### Download the script